wpmetabox/docs/_docs/extensions/meta-box-conditional-logic.md

                     'Macbook'   => 'Macbook',
                     'iWatch'    => 'iWatch'
                 ),

-                // In this example: Show this field by default,
-                // hide it when user selected different value than 'Apple' on brand select field 'hidden' => array( 'brand', '!=', 'Apple' ) )
+                // Hide this field when user selected a brand that's not 'Apple' 'hidden' => array( 'brand', '!=', 'Apple' ) )
         )